-- Check and identify the mature parts of the parent spider plant that has a root node or aerial root
+- Check and identify the parent spider plant’s mature parts with a root node or aerial root.

 - Make a clean cut without interfering with any part, such as the root node.
 It includes the necessary cells to grow new stems, roots, and leaves.